Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Who gets to eat the mussels, the rockmover wrasse or spiny lobster?
 The wrasse certainly tries to steal the lobsters’ dinner but is seldom successful.
 It’s more difficult to tangle with a lobster than it is to move a rock to find food.

-Adult fish live on shallow semi-exposed reef flats and in lagoons and seaward reefs to depths of 14-25 m (46-82 ft).
+Adult fish live on shallow semi-exposed reef flats and in lagoons and seaward reefs to depths of 14 to 25 m (46 to 82 ft).
 They prefer hard-bottomed grassy areas of mixed sand and rubble where there is exposure to a mild surge.
 Juveniles favor shallow areas on rubble among large patch reefs or protected open patches on reef crests.

 Rockmover wrasses have an oblong compressed body and a wedge-shaped head.
 Except for two scales on the upper part of the gill coverings and an almost vertical row of small scales behind each eye. their head is scaleless.
 In juveniles the first two dorsal fin spines are long and extended, drooping over the fish’s forehead to form a “cowlick”.
 As the fish mature, the elongated rays are lost.